RodrigoHTEC10/ObjectOrientedProgramming_TC1030.302/README.md

 ## Program decomposition

-The project **Queretaro's Public Transport Record** will be composed of 7 classes:
+The project **Queretaro's Public Transport Record** is composed of 7 classes:

 1. Transport